-It’s winter in Wisconsin, and when the snow is falling and the temperatures are low, it can be tempting to stay in, cook a warm meal and hunker down in a cozy home.
-It can also be just as relaxing to head out and leave the cooking to someone else.
-Here are a few Wisconsin dishes — and restaurants — worth bundling up for.
+It’s winter in Wisconsin, and when the snow is falling and the temperatures are low, it’s a great time to get together with friends and family and leave the cooking to the professionals.
+Here are a few delicious Wisconsin dishes — and restaurants — worth bundling up for.

 This hearty stew is a popular dish at The Weary, as it’s called by locals.
 Beef tenderloin tips, Yukon potatoes, carrots, and celery combine with caraway seeds and spicy Hungarian paprika to create comfort food heaven.
 The recipe is also as authentic as it can get, as it’s adapted from a Hungarian grandmother.
 Order a bowl and spend a few hours playing board, dice or card games while the snow falls.